tanksdude/automated-reddit-video-tool-gui/README.md

-# (Semi-)Automated Reddit Video Tool with a GUI [ALPHA]
+# (Semi-)Automated Reddit Video Tool with a GUI [BETA]

-**WARNING**: This software is in a very alpha state.
-There are countless things that don't work, and countless more that don't display error messages.
+**WARNING**: This software is in a beta state.
+There are some things that don't work without explanations or warnings.
 Use at your own discretion.

 A program that takes text input and can generate the sentence-by-sentence reading and text-to-speech stuff that's common in Reddit reading videos.
 Now with a GUI!